jhirota/GZ/README.md

 Dataset on number of the GZ-certified restaurants and new infections cases by date

 * weekSIR <br>
-Dataset combined with 3 built data above by weeek
+Dataset combined with 3 built data above by week

 * Counterfactual <br>
 Dataset to create non-intervention scenario plots